shlomnissan/gl3x/tools/asset_compiler/README.md

 # Asset Compiler

-**asset_compiler** is a command-line tool for converting raw asset files into engine-optimized formats like `.texture` and `.mesh`.
+**asset_compiler** is a command-line tool for converting raw asset files into engine-optimized formats like `.tex` and `.mesh`.
 It’s designed for integration into asset pipelines, supporting both manual and automated workflows.

 ## Features

-- ✅ Converts `.png` and `.jpg` images into `.texture` files
+- ✅ Converts `.png` and `.jpg` images into `.tex` files
 - 🔜 Extendable to support additional asset types and conversion options
 - 🔒 Consistent output format for fast, runtime-friendly loading